webapplate/webapplate/README.md

 A Mobile First WebApp template that help you quickly start the mobile web app development.

-Webapplate provide a ready-to-deploy project bootstrap settings, and deployable `webapp manifest template` for both hosted (dynamic/static website) and packaged (no server) webapp.
+Webapplate provide a ready-to-deploy project bootstrap settings, and deployable `webapp manifest template and installer` for both `hosted` (dynamic/static website) and `packaged` (no server) webapp.

 Website inherit from Webapplate can be [deployed in minutes](https://github.com/gasolin/webapplate/wiki/Deployment).

 ## Demos

+Here are some example that start the development by webapplate:

 * [UI Demos](https://marketplace.firefox.com/app/ui-demos/) , which is on Firefox Marketplace before its officially release.
 * [FxOS BMI](http://gasolin.github.io/fxosbmi/public/index.html) , the BMI calculator demo, with offline support.
 [Source](https://github.com/gasolin/fxosbmi) is available.